 Post-doctoral Residency (Fellowship) Program in Forensic Psychology

 The Post-doctoral Residency (Fellowship) Program in Forensic Psychology offers residents a year of seminars and supervised clinical and research experiences that are intended to prepare scientist-practitioners for a career as Forensic Psychologists.
-We anticipate that we will have 3 positions for the 2014-2015 Academic year (September - August).
+We anticipate that we will have two positions for the 2019-2020 Academic year (September - August).
 The Program is directed by Ira K. Packer, Ph.D.

-Entering its 27th year, the Residency Program is administered by the Law-Psychiatry Program, Department of Psychiatry, University of Massachusetts Medical School (UMMS).
-The program is funded by a contract from the Massachusetts Department of Mental Health’s Forensic Services, in collaboration with the Department of Correction.
+Entering its 30th year, the Residency Program is administered by the Law-Psychiatry Program, Department of Psychiatry, University of Massachusetts Medical School (UMMS).
+The program is funded by a contract from the Massachusetts Department of Mental Health’s Forensic Services.
 Upon completion of their training, many of our residents have taken early-career positions with the Commonwealth's forensic mental health services, while others have taken both applied and academic positions in other jurisdictions.

 The Law-Psychiatry Program at UMMS trains both forensic psychology and forensic psychiatry residents.
 While the applied forensic experience and supervision are somewhat different for these two sets of fellows, they participate in one didactic program which includes clinical and legal components.

 The Program's objectives are consistent with recent trends in training in psychology, which encourage a general pre-doctoral internship followed by a post-doctoral year of training in a specialty.
 In many states, these two years satisfy the experience requirements for licensing as a psychologist.
 The Program is also designed to provide the necessary training and experience for certification as a “Designated Forensic Psychologist" , which is required by state regulations for public sector forensic mental health positions in Massachusetts.